AdaCore/gnat-llvm/README.md

   $ make llvm

-  If you've installed LLVM and clang by other means (e.g. "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu), make sure the llvm bin directory containing llvm-config and clang is in your PATH.
+  Alternatively, you can use an existing all of LLVM and clang, e.g. via "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu.
+  In this case, make sure the llvm bin directory containing llvm-config and clang is in your PATH.

 - Finally build GNAT-LLVM: